Weighted Discriminants and Mass Formulas for Number Fields: Proof of Theorem

-Let $t$ be the number of terms on the right side of equation (\ref{eqn:MFF2}).
-Each term is a power of $\ell$, and one of these terms has $\ell$-adic valuation less than or equal to $-2B_L$.
-The largest possible valuation of the right side is then $-2B_L + t - 1$.
+Each term on the right is a power of $\ell$, and one of them has $\ell$-adic valuation less than or equal to $-2M$.
+Since each power of $\ell$ added to this term can increase the valuation by at most 1, the largest possible valuation of the right side is then $-2M + t - 1$.

-Meanwhile, the valuation of the left side is greater than or equal to $-B_L$, because no term has a valuation smaller than this.
+Meanwhile, the valuation of the left side is greater than or equal to $-M$, since no term has a valuation smaller than this.
 Thus for $f$ to be universal, we must have